-The term 'Preferred Stock' is explained in detail and with examples in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Preferred Stock' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Preferred stock is referred to as preference shares or preferred shares as well.
 Preferred stock is the name used for a particular equity security which exhibits both characteristics of a stock equity as well as an instrument of debt.
 Because of this, preferred stocks are commonly deemed to be hybrid types of instruments.
 In the claims on a company’s assets in the event of default or bankruptcy, preferred stocks prove to be higher ranking than mere common stocks, yet subordinated to bonds.

 Preferred stocks have a number of interesting properties.
 They typically come with a dividend that is often fixed.
 They also enjoy preference versus common stocks where dividend payments are concerned and at any liquidation of the company’s assets.
 A downside to preferred stocks is that they do not include voting rights as do common stock shares.
 Some preferred stocks offer convertible features that turn them into common shares of stock at a certain time.
 There are preferred stocks that may be called in early at the wishes of the issuing company.
 All terms for a preferred stock are listed out specifically in the Certificate of Designation.